Pennsylvania December 05, 2018

 Bring your shopping list to Franklin, where you’ll be mesmerized by the festively-decorated windows in the town’s shops.
 The town features a variety of activities throughout the season, including performances of "A Christmas Story" at the Barrow-Civic Theater.

 Step straight into a scene from a Hallmark movie in the endearing town of Lititz.
 Tick items off of your Christmas list as you shop in the quaint shops along Main Street.
 And, visit for one of the special holiday events.
-The town comes together for the annual Lititz Hometown Christmas on December 8, 2018, a day filled with family-friendly activities.
-The Annual Carol sing is set for December 13, 2018 followed by the Christmas Candlelight Tour at the Johannes Mueller House on December 14, 2018.
+The town comes together for the annual Lititz Hometown Christmas, a day filled with family-friendly activities, Annual Carol Sing, and a Christmas Candlelight Tour at the Johannes Mueller House.

 Known as Christmas City, Bethlehem celebrates Christmas all year long.
 But, the town glitters during the holiday season.
 Visit for Christkindlmarkt, perhaps the most popular Christmastime event.
-The massive holiday market boasts more than 150 vendors and is held every weekend through December 23, 2018.
+The massive holiday market boasts more than 150 vendors and is held every weekend through the end of December.
 Of course, you might also want to climb aboard a horse-drawn carriage ride for a picturesque Christmas tour of the town.

-Journey through the pages of time with Bellefonte’s Victorian Christmas, slated for December 7 and 8, 2018.
+Journey through the pages of time with Bellefonte’s Victorian Christmas.
 The annual Christmas celebration features such memorable activities as carolers, a gingerbread house contest, and appearances by Santa.